daveyostcom/showperms/README.md

 - [Mono.Posix.NETStandard](https://www.nuget.org/packages/Mono.Posix.NETStandard)
 - [NaturalStringExtensions](https://www.nuget.org/packages/NaturalStringExtensions)

 I have tried publishing a self-containd binary for osx-x64.
 It runs but not if copied to /usr/local/bin/.
+See [stackoverflow](https://stackoverflow.com/questions/77492308/in-net-8-trying-to-build-a-cli-program-with-dotnet-publish).